cnguy/kayn/README.md

 You are most likely using the default `spread` rate limiting strategy, which spreads out your requests over rate limit periods.

-Set `requestOptions.burst` to `false` to burst your requests instead.
+Set `requestOptions.burst` to `true` to burst your requests instead.

 ## I'm getting (a lot of) 429's.